-Why does Ecoflo use a coconut husk fragment filter?
+Why do Ecoflo septic systems use a coconut husk fragment filter?

 In our pursuit of the most effective filtering medium to treat domestic wastewater, our research teams studied a wide range of minerals, synthetics, and organic materials.

 The results were clear: coconut husk fragments offer the most reliable performance over time.
-And, because they are 100% natural, renewable, and compostable, they make our Ecoflo biofilter the most sustainable septic solution available.
+And, because they are 100% natural, renewable, and compostable, they make our Ecoflo septic systems the most sustainable solutions available.

 But what is it about coco that makes it the solution of choice?
 To understand, let’s look at five key properties: